pySTEPS/ERAD-nowcasting-course-2022/hands-on-session-developers/issues_to_tackle.md

 The `pysteps/utils/cleansing.py` file contains a few lines of code using the old formatting (% operator).
 They need to be replaced by the f-strings style.

+## Check input arguments

+Even if documented in the docstrings, inputs that are left unchecked can produce obscure error messages when things go wrong.
+The following methods would benefit from an explicit check of their input arguments.
+Do not forget to include the corresponding tests!

+### Issue 16: Check arguments of pysteps.downscaling.rainfarm.downscale() method

+The arguments to the `downscale()` method in the `pysteps/downscaling/rainfarm.py` file are currently not checked.
+Based on the docstrings, include a check which will raise an exception if it fails.